mizumoto-cn/gin_mini/README.md

 # gin_mini

-Gin_mini is a light-weight HTTP web framework written in Go (Golang).
+Gin_mini is a lightweight HTTP web framework written in Go (Golang).